MistaTechE/School-Project-customize-HTML-UI/src/main/java/Evan/EvansREADME.md

 line number: 21

-prompt: C.  Customize the HTML user interface for your customer’s application: include the shop name
+prompt: C.  Customize the HTML user interface for your customer’s application: include part names

 change: changed the Name of the parts section